Home / Services / AI & Automation

 Frequently asked questions

 Do we really need Microsoft 365 Copilot?
-That depends on two things: on your roles — who works daily with text, research, summaries — and on your data classification.
-If SharePoint permissions are clean and there are roles in the company doing a lot of text work, Copilot can be a real lever.
-If the data is unsorted, you are buying a security risk on top.
-We measure that beforehand.
+That depends on two things: your roles — who works with text, research and summaries every day — and your data classification.
+If SharePoint permissions are clean and there are roles with a lot of text work, Copilot can be a real lever.
+If the data is a mess, you’re buying yourself a security risk along with the licenses.
+We assess that beforehand.

 What does an AI project cost?
-That depends on three drivers: how many use cases are in the pilot, how clean the data basis already is (or whether it has to be tidied up first), and how many employees are trained at the end.
-In the initial conversation we give an honest range — flat statements without a look into your tenant would be unserious.
+That depends on three drivers: how many use cases go into trial, how clean the data foundation already is (or whether it needs tidying up first), and how many employees need training at the end.
+We give you an honest range in the initial conversation — a flat figure without a look into your tenant wouldn’t be credible.

 How do we prevent the AI from sending company data to OpenAI?
 Through the choice of tool and through clear ground rules.
-Microsoft Copilot stays in the own tenant, Azure OpenAI Service likewise.
-ChatGPT in the free variant does not — there prompts by default go into training.
-We integrate the tools so that company data stays where it belongs, and we define with you what may go into which tool.
+Microsoft Copilot stays in your own tenant; so does Azure OpenAI Service.
+ChatGPT in its consumer variants does not — there, inputs can be used for training by default; Team and Enterprise agreements handle this differently.
+We set up the tools so that company data stays where it belongs, and we define with you what may go into which tool.

-Can we also use AI without Microsoft?
+Can we use AI without Microsoft?
 Yes.
-Azure OpenAI is one option, Anthropic Claude via AWS Bedrock another, local models (Llama, Mistral) on own hardware a third.
-We are not ideologically fixed on Microsoft — what fits the situation is what we use.
-Microsoft is the pragmatic path for many mid-market companies, because M365 is in the house anyway; it isn’t mandatory.
+Azure OpenAI is one option, Anthropic Claude via Amazon Bedrock another, local models (Llama, Mistral) on your own hardware a third.
+We’re not ideologically wedded to Microsoft — whatever fits the situation is what we use.
+For many mid-market companies Microsoft is the pragmatic route because M365 is already in the house; but it’s not mandatory.

 Who is liable if the AI says something wrong?
-In case of doubt, the company that uses the answer.
-That’s why our architectures are built so that the human stays in the loop — the AI proposes, the human decides.
-That isn’t a brake, it’s risk management.
-For knowledge searches with source citations, the AI is a research tool, not the answer-giver.
+When in doubt, the company that acts on the answer.
+That’s why our architectures keep the human in the loop — the AI proposes, the human decides.
+That’s not a brake, it’s risk management.
+In knowledge searches with source citations, the AI is a research tool, not the final authority.

-What do we do when our employees use ChatGPT privately for company work?
-First don’t react moralistically — they do it because the internal tool is missing or too cumbersome.
-Second: provide clear ground rules and an officially recognized internal tool, so the reflex doesn’t point at ChatGPT.
-Third: training, what may go into which tool.
-Bans without an alternative do not work.
+What do we do if our employees use ChatGPT privately for company work?
+First, don’t moralize — they do it because the internal tool is missing or too cumbersome.
+Second, set clear ground rules and provide a sanctioned internal tool, so the reflex no longer points to ChatGPT.
+Third, train people on what may go into which tool.
+Bans without an alternative don’t work.

-Looking more for a clean M365 tenant as a foundation?
+Need a clean M365 tenant as the foundation first?
 Services overview